-THE FOLLOWING REVIEW CONTAINS SPOILERS FOR THE ENTIRE MOVIE.
+THE FOLLOWING REVIEW FOR REPLICAS CONTAINS SPOILERS FOR THE ENTIRE MOVIE.

 However, there’s a problem!
 There are only three “pods” available to use.
 Foster needs to regrow four people.
 One of his family members isn’t going to make the cut.
 Now, this development might have made an interesting movie.
 A science fiction “Sophie’s Choice,” it would have asked the viewer how they would respond if they were placed in this circumstance.
 So, how does William Foster handle this situation?
 He draws the names out of a hat, of course!
 Sadly, his youngest daughter Zoe draws the short end of the straw and will not be resurrected.